Level 7 - Torrential: What to Do

 Rooted next to the Pacific Ocean there is always a fresh catch and plenty of farm to table ingredients for local chefs to create high-quality menus.
 Couple quality cuisine with Squamish views and you have set the table for an enjoyable dining experience well worth the drive, rain or shine.
 View a list of our local eateries here.

 You don’t need a rainy day to sample some of Squamish's tasty craft beverages–but it certainly helps.
 Squamish is proud to be part of the BC Ale Trail with an array of world-class breweries, cideries and more.
 Businesses are strictly adhering to recommended COVID-19 safety protocols to keep both guests and staff safe.
 We can help them by staying local with our immediate household or core bubble, tasting and dining in their establishments or picking up our favourites to go.

 Find shelter underground at the Britannia Mine Museum, one of the most popular Sea to Sky destinations that combines family fun with a lesson or two in mining history.
 Hop aboard a real mine train and take a ride back in time to when the site was the largest copper mine in the British Commonwealth.
 Be sure to check out BOOM! the new multisensory mill show experience that will show you what life was like for miners during the mill's operation.

 The first Ninja Warrior Gym in Western Canada opened in Squamish in 2019.
-Be among the first to test out the new facility and gain valuable ninja warrior skills while staying dry on a rainy day.
+Book ahead online and gain valuable ninja warrior skills while staying dry on a rainy day.
 No umbrella required!